Zen-C

 7 cmd_add(&cb, temp_source_file);

-It is pretty straightforward to see the content of char *cmd in gdb from build_compile_command() to system():
+It is pretty straightforward to see the content of char *cmd in gdb, built after build_compile_command() call :

 PoC